Around houses, retaining walls make sloping areas usable by creating level space for gardens, driveways, terraces, and walkways.

 At Connecticut Basement Systems, we provide warrantied solutions for retaining wall repair throughout Connecticut.
 For homeowners interested in learning more about their unique problem, we offer free, written retaining wall repair quotes at no obligation.
 To schedule an appointment with one of our specialists, call or e-mail us today!

-We proudly serve West Hartford, Norwalk, Stamford areas such as Hamden, Fairfield, Greenwich, Trumbull, Darien, New Canaan, Milford, and nearby.
+We proudly serve West Hartford, Norwalk, Stamford areas such as Hamden, Fairfield, Greenwich, Milford, Trumbull, Darien, Poughkeepsie, and nearby.